Undergraduate Degree and Graduation Information

 - Financial obligations: Satisfy all financial obligations owed to the university.

 Majors and minors are integral parts of baccalaureate degree curricula.
-Specific curriculum requirements for majors may be acquired from the appropriate departmental office or from Registration and Records.
+Specific curriculum requirements by academic year may be acquired from the NDSU Bulletin (catalog).
 Minimum credit requirements for degrees are outlined in NDUS SBHE Policy 409.
 Students are responsible for following the requirements in place at the time a major or minor is officially declared with the university.

 Major: A major is a planned grouping of related courses that totals a minimum of 32 credits.